MessageSquarex4

 Your Store Teams Have Opinions.
 They're Just Not Sharing Them With You.

 A district manager oversees 15 stores.
-Turnover runs above 60% annually — roughly in line with what the U.S. Bureau of Labor Statistics reports for retail trade.
-She sends quarterly engagement surveys.
-Response rate: somewhere between 10% and 20%.
+Turnover pressure is constant, with U.S. retail total separations still materially higher than many corporate leaders expect.
+She sends quarterly engagement forms.
 The data that comes back is vague, delayed, and impossible to act on at the store level.

 This is the reality of retail employee engagement for most organizations.
 Not a knowledge problem — a structural one.
 The tools designed to capture frontline sentiment were never built for people who work on their feet, share devices, and rotate shifts.